New York Commission Approves Limited Sports Betting

 With the approval by the Gaming Commission, New York becomes the 14th state in America to adopt some form of sports gambling.

-The commission’s approval allows in-person betting at the Del Lago, Rivers, Resorts World Catskills and Tioga Downs casinos as well as all the tribal casinos in New York.
+Unlike sports betting in New Jersey, which is available to all residents online, the commission’s approval allows in-person betting at the Del Lago, Rivers, Resorts World Catskills and Tioga Downs casinos as well as all the tribal casinos in New York.

 The commission did not take a stance on online betting and that will be left to lawmakers to approve before the end of the current legislative session in less than two weeks.